Kaalig/OverTheWire-Walkthrough/README.md

 *Commands you may need to solve this level :*
 **ls , cd , cat , file , du , find**

+*Note : You wouldn't be able to hop from level to level using SSH from another SSH session.
+You need to connect to a level using your own root machine and not the bandit one !!*

 We have now access to the bandit0 machine, let's **ls** in order to discover what is in there. **ls** can let us see the content of a directory.
 ![bandit0_3](https://github.com/user-attachments/assets/b4f322f4-3130-4aee-9902-3c4a645504a0)

 Bingo !
 Now we just have to open this file using **cat**  . **cat** let us print the file in a standard output.
 ![bandit0_4](https://github.com/user-attachments/assets/f231de29-4f69-432f-bb37-f5df93691621)

-Bravo !
-This one was fast and easy but still !
-You completed your first bandit level !
-Don't forget to **save** the **password** in your password file also.

-*Note : You wouldn't be able to hop from level to level using SSH from another SSH session.
-You need to connect to a level using your own root machine and not the bandit one !!*

 ### Level 1 - 2